tylerpeterson/dotfiles/installers.md

 * Squash -- because sometimes you just want to quickly optimize and image and you don't want to figure out where you install cmozjpeg.
 * Studies -- because there are all sorts of details you really ought to memorize -- no matter how stupid that makes you feel.
 * TaskPaper -- because sometimes you are just going to declare task manager bankruptcy, and while you are getting your affairs in order you need a simple way to keep of the stuff flying at you.
-* Tayasui Sketches -- because the brushes are so beautiful.
 * TextSoap -- because no human should have to make piles of tedious and programmable changes to text.
 * Timing -- because Know Thy Time is still one of the fundamental commandments of professionalism.
+* Typeface -- because some bugs disappear when you install the font with the necessary glyphs, but you need to be able to easily remove and reinstall that font over and over again so that you can verify all sorts of stuff about your products.
+* World Clock Pro -- because I will never remember how to do the math to convert UTC into my own timezone.
+Never.

+### Honorable Mentions

+Some SetApp apps that aren't important enough to install proactively.

+* Bartender -- because status bars can't fit all the nifty apps I buy.
+* BetterTouchTool -- because sometimes you just want to make a funky guesture that repeats a tedious task for you.
+* BetterZip -- because it makes automating treatment of archives easy, and sometimes you just want to look inside the archive and not inflate it.
+* Blogo -- because recruiters gotta blog.
+And it can be fun, too.
+* Canary Mail -- because the NSA needs to spend some time cracking the encryption on my salsa recipe.
+* CodeRunner -- because Dropzone tasks in python are nice to edit in CodeRunner.
+* Dropzone -- because complex renaming rules are better left in a program that you can easily drop targets onto.
+* Gemini -- because over time you make defensive copies of your files that eventually you ought to find and clean up.
+* KeyKey Typing Tutor -- because Dvorak isn't just a composer and all the cool kids know that.
+You want to be cool... someday.
+* Tayasui Sketches -- because the brushes are so beautiful.
 * TripMode -- because people that don't turn off their file-syncing software at conferences are monsters.
-* Typeface -- because some bugs disappear when you install the font with the necessary glyphs, but you need to be able to easily remove and reinstall that font over and over again so that you can verify all sorts of stuff about your products.
 * uBar -- because who *doesn't* want a gratuitous launcher replacement?
 * Unclutter -- because having a sheet of paper to jot notes onto glued to the top of your computer screen is one of those things you never knew you always wanted.
 * Unibox -- because I get way too much email to read all of it, so anything that helps me triage it quickly is awesomesauce.
 * WaitingList -- because you need to look forward to big dates or life will just happen to you, man.
 * Wallpaper Wizard -- because the same dog face, however cute, stops to be delightful if you look at it too much.
 Put a carousel of those things on your wallpaper.
 * Workspaces -- because those reports you run once a month would go faster if you kept track of the tools and sites you needed to visit in order to write them.
-* World Clock Pro -- because I will never remember how to do the math to convert UTC into my own timezone.
-Never.

 ## App Store Apps